Hromlist/privacy_policy_FG/README.md

 The app uses advertising (and in app payments) to make revenue.
-The app uses third party libraries for advertising which may collect and share personal information with third parties.\n\n
+The app uses third party libraries for advertising which may collect and share personal information with third parties.

-Links to privacy policies of third party service providers used in the app:\n\n
+Links to privacy policies of third party service providers used in the app:\

 <b>Google Play Services</b>
 https://www.google.com/policies/privacy

 <b>AdMob</b>
 https://support.google.com/admob/answer/612854

 <b>Firebase Analytics</b>
 https://firebase.google.com/policies/analytics

 <b>2.
 Sharing Your Information</b>